Anderson, Ernestine (Irene)

 - Chadwick Jenkins

-(b Houston, TX, Nov 11, 1928).
+(b Houston, TX, Nov 11, 1928; d Shoreline, WA, March 10, 2016).
 American jazz and blues singer.
 At the age of 12, she won a talent contest held at the El Dorado Ballroom in Houston by improvising new melodies to popular songs and in 1941 began performing with Russell Jacquet.
 In an attempt to remove Anderson from the nightclub scene and improve her academic standing, her family moved to Seattle in 1944.
 However, this was just as the jazz scene began to thrive there, and Anderson subsequently performed in bands under Bumps Blackwell, Ray Charles, Johnny Otis, and Lionel Hampton.
 She also recorded with Gigi Gryce (Nica’s Tempo, 1955, Savoy) and toured Scandinavia with Rolf Ericsen (1956).
-While in Sweden, she recorded her debut album Hot Cargo (1956, Met.).
+While in Sweden, she recorded her début album Hot Cargo (1956, Met.).
 This album, coupled with performances championed by Ralph J. Gleason, made Anderson a sensation.
 However, a legal dispute with Mercury, which prevented her from recording for around five years, then derailed her career.
 Anderson’s popularity was revived by a celebrated performance at the Concord Jazz Festival in ...